-Cash Sweep Program Risk.
-The Funds may invest in cash sweep programs administered by the Funds’ custodian or another third party through which the Funds’ cash holdings are placed in interest-bearing savings accounts or demand deposit accounts at various banks.
-All sweep vehicles, whether or not registered under the Investment Company Act of 1940, as amended ("1940 Act”), carry certain risks.
+Cash-Sweep Program Risk.
+The Funds may invest in cash-sweep programs administered by the Funds’ custodian or another third party through which the Funds’ cash holdings are placed in interest-bearing savings accounts, demand deposit accounts at various banks, or money market instruments.
+All sweep vehicles, whether or not registered under the Investment Company Act of 1940, as amended (the “1940 Act”), carry certain risks.
 For example, money market fund sweep vehicles are subject to market risks and are not subject to FDIC protection.
 Additionally, bank deposit sweep vehicles are subject to bank failure risk, but are eligible for FDIC protection up to a limit of $250,000 per account.
-The vehicle through which a Fund’s cash sweep program is administered may include bank deposits that are not registered under the 1940 Act, in which case, a Fund, as an investor in the vehicle, would not be entitled to the protections afforded by the 1940 Act.
+The vehicle through which a Fund’s cash-sweep program is administered may include bank deposits that are not registered under the 1940 Act, in which case, a Fund, as an investor in the vehicle, would not be entitled to the protections afforded by the 1940 Act.

 Investment Focus Risk.
-To the extent that a Fund focuses its investments in particular industries, classes or sectors (such as healthcare, technology, retail, financial services and business services) of the economy, any market price movements, regulatory or technological changes, or economic conditions affecting companies in those industries, asset classes or sectors will have a significant impact on the Fund’s performance.
+To the extent that a Fund focuses its investments in particular industries, classes or sectors of the economy, any market price movements, regulatory or technological changes, or economic conditions affecting companies in those industries, asset classes or sectors will have a significant impact on the Fund’s performance.
 The Funds will not concentrate their investments, as defined under the 1940 Act.

 Liquidity Risk.
 From time to time, the trading market for a particular security or type of security in which the Funds invest may become less liquid or even illiquid.
 Reduced liquidity will have an adverse impact on the Funds’ ability to sell such securities when necessary to meet the Funds’ liquidity needs or in response to a specific economic event.
 Market quotations for such securities may be volatile.

 Managed Portfolio Risk.
-The Adviser’s investment strategies or choice of specific securities may be unsuccessful and may cause the Funds to incur losses.
+The Adviser’s investment strategies or choice of specific securities may be unsuccessful and may cause a Fund to incur losses.